BKL Equipment 101

 It depends on which program they are part (You can find complete Program Descriptions HERE.)

 Equipment needed: No-wax classic skis, boots, and poles.
-These are all available to rent through the club.
-More information at the bottom of this page.
+Youth skis are available to rent through the club- see season lease info above.

 Equipment needed: Classic no-wax or waxable skis, classic length poles, skate skis, skate length poles and combi boots.